RRemelgado/GEO_Hackaton_2019/README.md

 </ul>
 </p>

-#### Get started
+#### Installation
 The `package.json` includes all dependencies to install.
+Make sure you have MongoDB running.

 To run the web app just use `npm start`.
-Open your web browser and navigate to port 3000 via `http://localhost:3000`.
+Open your web browser and navigate to port 3000 on `http://localhost:3000`.

 That´s it!
 You are now ready to use the Ground water point portal!